 UNIQUE STUDENT IDENTIFIER (USI)

-It is compulsory for all students who undertake a Vocational Education and Training (VET) certificate course to create a Unique Student Identifier (USI) as a reference number.
-The USI will make it easier for students to keep track of their VET achievements and ensure that VET records are not lost.
+It is compulsory for all students who undertake a Vocational Education and Training (VET) certificate to create a Unique Student Identifier (USI) as a reference number.
+The USI allows students to keep track of their VET achievements and ensure that VET records are not lost.
 The USI is available online and at no cost to the student.
-This USI will stay with the student for life so it is important to record the USI in a secure place for later reference.
-The USI is required by the School Curriculum and Standards Authority (SCSA) to allow VET certificate results to be counted towards the achievement of WACE.
+This USI will stay with the student for life, so it is important to record the USI in a secure place for later reference.
+The USI is required by the RTO for enrolments and the School Curriculum and Standards Authority (SCSA) to allow VET certificate results to be counted towards the achievement of WACE.

-If the student has difficulty applying for the USI they are to bring a copy of the Medicare Card to the VET Office where they will be assisted to complete the process.
+If the student has difficulty applying for the USI, they can bring a copy of the Medicare Card to the VET Office, where they will be assisted to complete the process.

 Workplace Learning is an Endorsed program that provides an opportunity for students to develop the necessary skills they need for employment and an entry level understanding of how their chosen industry operates.

 Students are able to choose from industry areas (subject to host employer availability) including: